 Digression: IDEs

-For more complex development, it is beneficial to use an integrated development environment for R. That is additional software that allows to write and execute code within one program and that brings additional features to ease development.
+For more complex development, it is beneficial to use an integrated development environment for R. This is additional software that allows for writing and executing code within one program and that brings additional features to make development easier.
 Important additional features of RStudio and Jupyter Notebook include (Jupyter Team, n.d. and RStudio, 2022a):

 Syntax highlighting: Here, language keywords like commands are highlighted, and syntax errors are flagged in the code.